Top 22 Examples of New Product Release Emails (2026)

 3. Future roadmap release emails

-Future roadmap release emails will help keep your users updated on your product’s development process and release cycle to create anticipation for upcoming releases.
+Future roadmap release emails keep your users updated on your product’s release cycle and create anticipation for upcoming product changes.

 4. Pre-order and waitlist release emails

-Pre-order and waitlist release emails are similar to future roadmap release emails, although in this case, they communicate about entire products that are under development, offer your audience an opportunity to pre-order them, publish details of the product development process, and release regular updates on when users can expect their first look at a product.
+Pre-order and waitlist release emails are similar to future roadmap release emails, but they offer your audience an opportunity to pre-order or sign up while giving progress updates on the development process.

 Waitlist release emails can also be designed as an engagement tactic by asking users to share a product with their network to move up the waitlist, get a pre-order discount, or join the product’s beta launch.